kubernetes-sigs/lws/keps/848-disaggregatedset-placement-policy/README.md

 #### Story 2: Isolate slices for fault tolerance

 An operator wants a rack failure to take down at most one slice, but is willing to let a slice's pods spill across racks if a single rack can't hold the whole slice.
 They set `sliceSpread: Required` and `roleColocation: Preferred`.
 Slices are guaranteed to occupy disjoint racks (a rack hosts pods from only one of this DisaggregatedSet's slices), while co-location remains best-effort.
-Different DisaggregatedSets may still share a rack.
+A single slice may take up multiple racks if necessary, but no other slices from that DS will use those racks.

 #### Story 3: Best-effort on a contended cluster